tari-project/tari/RFC/src/RFC-0340_VNConsensusOverview.md

 Tari Asset [committees] are chosen by the asset issuer according to [RFC-0304](RFC-0304_VNCommittees.md).
-The committees form a fixed set of replicas, at the very least least from checkpoint to checkpoint, and will typically be limited in size (usually less than ten, and almost always under 100).
+The committees form a fixed set of replicas, at the very least least from checkpoint to checkpoint, and will typically be limited in size, usually less than ten, and almost always under 100.
+_Note_: These numbers are highly speculative based on an intuitive guess about the main use cases for Tari DAs, where we have
+* many 1-3-sized committees where the asset issuer and the VN committee are the same entity,
+* semi-decentralised assets of ±4-10 where speed trumps censorship-resistance,
+* a small number of 50-100 VNs where censorship-resistance trumps speed.

 Because nodes cannot join and leave the committees at will, robust yet slow and expensive consensus approaches such as Nakamoto consensus can be dropped in favour of something more performant.

 There is a good survey of consensus mechanisms on [Tari Labs University](https://tlu.tarilabs.com/consensus-mechanisms/consensus-mechanisms.html).

 From the point of view of a DAN committee, the ideal consensus algorithm is one that
-1. allows a high number of transactions per second, and does does have unnecessary pauses (i.e. a partially synchronous or asynchronous model).
+1. Allows a high number of transactions per second, and does does have unnecessary pauses (i.e. a partially synchronous or asynchronous model).
 2. Is Byzantine Fault tolerant.
 3. Is relatively efficient from a network communication point of view (number of messages passed per state agreement).